Nahelam/PS2-Game-Mods/Various/README.md

 - Enable non-takedown burnout points in road rage mode
 - Force standing start in offline modes
 - Change deformation impulse scale (set the float value of your choice on line 6, current value is default)
-- Make your car crash on demand while boosting by pressing SELECT (SLES-52584, SLES-52585 & SLUS-21050 for the moment)
+- Crash your car on demand by pressing SELECT\*
-- Moon jump by pressing DPAD UP (you can set the float value of your choice on line 6, current value is 1.0, SLES-52584, SLES-52585 & SLUS-21050 for the moment)
+- Moon jump by pressing DPAD UP (you can set the float value of your choice on line 6, current value is 1.0)\*

+\*: SLES-52584, SLES-52585 & SLUS-21050 only

 ## Notes
 - "Heavyweights always available" is **required** to get heavyweights online working